 There are always five possible choices.
 Your job is to figure out the one answer that satisfies the requirement in the “best” way.
-Sometimes, this is most efficiently achieved by finding something “wrong” with 4 out of the 5 answer choices.
-Other times, one answer will jump out as definitely “right”.
+Often this is most efficiently done by finding something “wrong” with 4 out of the 5 answer choices.
+Other times, one answer will jump out as definitely “right.”

 A. The volume of mail handled by the postal service has increased dramatically over the last thirty years.

 B. Unprecedented increases in the cost of fuel for trucks and planes have put severe upward pressures on postal delivery costs.

 C. Private delivery services usually charge more than the postal service does for comparable delivery services.